Documentation

 Values | Provide pre-defined values or let project members come up with values they want. |

-Access tokens are needed to authenticate with our APIs.
-You can easily create one by giving the token a descriptive name to easily recognize and find it.
+Access keys are needed to authenticate with our APIs.
+You can easily create one by giving the key a descriptive name to easily recognize and find it.
 Next, you can set the permission to constrain the person or system on what it can do with your data.
-Once created, you have to copy the token information and use it straight away, because you won’t be able to see it again.
+Once created, you have to copy the key information and use it straight away, because you won’t be able to see it again.

 ---|---|

-Here you see a Blockbaxer creating an access token with specific subject permissions.
+Here you see a Blockbaxer creating an access key with specific subject permissions.

 Webhooks